-Today, we will dedicate all day to discover two small islands of Setouchi, Ogijima and Megijima.
-Both islands are just a few kilometers away from Takamatsu and also the venues of triennial Setouchi Art Festival.
-Although the festival is not held this year, many of the art works are permanently displayed outdoor and make up very interesting contemporary scenery with traditional Japanese landscapes.
-For example, even without walking, we can see the artful Ogijima ferry terminal designed by Jaume Plensa at the old port of Ogijima.
-Ogijima with two kilometers of length and one kilometer of width has about 200 houses built on the steep slopes of the island with maze-like small streets.
-Megijima is slightly bigger.
+Today, we will dedicate all day to discover two small islands of Setouchi where many modern art works are permanently displayed outdoor and make up very interesting contemporary scenery with traditional Japanese landscapes.
 We will enjoy the relaxing atmosphere of both islands and take pictures of beautiful landscape of Inland Sea of Japan, dotted with small islands.
-Breakfast-Lunch-Dinner

-Naoshima used to be an anonymous island that became a well-known island recently in and outside of Japan.
-Naoshima, headquarter of Setouchi Art Festival, has a few important museums designed by famous Japanese architect, Tadao Ando, also famous huge pumpkin artwork by Yayoi Kusama.
+We will visit Naoshima, headquarter of Setouchi Art Festival.
+Naoshima has a few important museums designed by famous Japanese architect, Tadao Ando, also famous huge pumpkin artwork by Yayoi Kusama.
 Modern art, nature, architecture, landscape and slow life melt together beautifully in this island.
 We will spend the whole day, wondering around the island and capturing the essence of the life in the island.
-Breakfast-Lunch

 Before we proceed to the heart of Shikoku, we will visit one of our favorites temples of Route Ohenro, hidden in a mountain.
-From there, we will head to the gorges of Oboke and Koboke where we get on a boat to enjoy the gorges.
+From there, we will head to the gorges where we get on a boat to enjoy the gorges.
 Later we move deeper into the valley where we will find vine bridges to cross the river.
 This night, we will stay at a renovated Japanese traditional house in a village lost in the heart of Shikoku, which will be a very unique and wonderful experience.
-We will be divided into two or three groups to sleep in two or three houses.
-Breakfast-Dinner

-We will leave Iya valley toward the city of Kochi where we will visit the third temple of Route Ohenro.
+We will visit the third temple of Route Ohenro.
 At lunchtime, we will go to a market where there are various local food stands.
-It is the perfect place to taste famous tataki bonito of Kochi that is cooked in a traditional way.
-In the afternoon, we will head to the city of Matsuyama that is famous for having one of the three oldest hot springs in Japan, Dogo Onsen.
-Dogo Onsen, is housed in a photogenic old Japanese house of Meiji period.
-Also we will visit Kochi Castle, one of the most appealing castles in Japan.
+It is the perfect place to taste famous tataki bonito cooked in a traditional way.
+In the afternoon, we will head to one of the three oldest hot springs in Japan that is housed in a photogenic old Japanese house of Meiji period.
+Also we will visit a castle, one of the most appealing castles in Japan.
 We will stay at a ryokan.
-If you want, you can take a walk in yukata (thin kimono) and geta (Japanese wooden sandals), take pictures around or take a bath in Dogo Onsen.
-Breakfast-Dinner
+If you want, you can take a walk in yukata (thin kimono) and geta (Japanese wooden sandals), take pictures around or take a bath.

 Restaurants are carefully selected to enjoy the varieties of Japanese food from sophisticated kaisei to homemade local food.
 Not to be forced to eat the same things together, some of the meals are not included.
 If breakfast or lunch is not included, since we normally go to a restaurant together for breakfast or lunch, you just choose what you would like to eat and you pay for it.
 If dinner is not included, each person can choose a restaurant to dine.
 If you don’t want to look for a restaurant, you can also go to a restaurant where the tour leaders go, and you just pay for what you eat.